overture-stack/SONG/README.md

 When running the docker container, it maybe preferable to output the file to the docker host's filesystem, instead of the containers file system.
 To do this, a directory from the docker host must be mounted into the song-client docker container.

-For example, the following  command will generate an manifest file called `output-manifest.txt` in the directory `./mydir`:
+For example, the following  command will generate a manifest file called `output-manifest.txt` in the directory `./mydir`:

 ```bash